Roeezz/roeezz/README.md

 ### Hello there! 👋

-I'm a CS student, currently working towards my MSc at Ben Gurion.
+I'm a CS student, currently working towards my MSc at Ben Gurion University of the Negev.

 Current projects in progress:
 - this readme...